 Your fueling journey should ideally begin long before the day of the half-marathon.
 While taking fuel during the race is important, making sure your body is prepared is just as necessary.

-- Optimize your carb intake during the days prior to the race.
+- Optimize your carb intake during the days before the race.

-- Get your body used to it, and find out how much you can eat without giving you any problems.
+- Get your body used to it, and find out how much you can eat without having any problems.

 - When carb loading, it is easy for inexperienced people to encounter gastrointestinal distress.